scottyjoppy/my-page/blog-posts/JTSE-D1.md

 #### Better to start wrong than to not start at all.

 This is not true in all cases.
 Like doing drugs.
 But nonetheless I find too easily was I overcome with choices.
 After hearing about _Tutorial Hell_ I decided I should just start.
-I’ll learn much more from doing and failing than just watching videos.
-So, armed with a few completed lessons on **_[FreeCodeCamp](https://www.freecodecamp.org)_** and an Excel sheet database I found on Reddit, I began.
+I'll learn much more from doing and failing than just watching videos.
+So, armed with a few completed lessons on _**[FreeCodeCamp](https://www.freecodecamp.org)**_ and an Excel sheet database I found on Reddit, I began.

 <br>